-With Halloween almost here, Black Friday, Small Business Saturday and Cyber Monday aren’t far behind.
-For small retailers, that means it’s time to gear up for your holiday marketing moves.
+With Halloween almost here, Black Friday, Small Business Saturday, and Cyber Monday aren’t far behind.
+For a small retailer, the urgency to implement the right holiday marketing tips for your retail store is paramount.

 Planning ahead will give you an edge, enable you to budget better and ensure you don’t miss important dates.
 This year: